gfxdisp/ColorVideoVDP/README.md

-# ColourVideoVDP: A visible difference predictor for colour videos
+# ColourVideoVDP: A visible difference predictor for colour images and videos

 **[TODO:]** Teaser

-ColourVideoVDP is a full-reference visual quality metric that predicts the perceptual difference between pairs of images and videos.
+ColourVideoVDP is a full-reference visual quality metric that predicts the perceptual difference between pairs of images or videos.
 Similar to popular metrics like PSNR and SSIM, it is aimed at comparing a ground truth reference video against a distorted (e.g. compressed, lower framerate) version.

-However, unlike traditional quality metrics, ColourVideoVDP works for videos in addition to images, accounts for peripheral acuity, works with SDR and HDR content.
-We model the response of the human visual system to changes over time as well as across the visual field, so we can predict temporal artifacts like flicker and judder, as well as spatiotemporal artifacts as perceived at different degrees of peripheral vision.
-Such a metric is important for head-mounted displays as it accounts for both the dynamic content, as well as the large field of view.
+However, unlike traditional quality metrics, ColourVideoVDP is based on fundamental perceptual models of contrast sensitivity and masking.

+The main features:
+* models chromatic and achromatic contrast sensitivity;
+* models spatio-temporal sensitivity so it can predict visibility of flicker and other temporal artifacts;
+* works with colorimetrically calibrated content, both SDR and HDR (any colour space);
+* can predict a single number quality correlate or a distortion map.

 ColourVideoVDP is implemented in PyTorch and can be run efficiently on a CUDA-enabled GPU.
+It can also run on a CPU, but the processing times will be much larger, especially for video.
 Its usage is described [below](#usage).

 The details of the metric can be found in:

-**[TODO:]** Citation (after publishing)
+ColorVideoVDP: A Visible Difference Predictor for Images and Video Rafal K. Mantiuk, Maliha Ashraf, Alexandre Chapiro, Yuta Asano.
+Paper in preparation

 **[TODO:]** Link to project page